kalyansikdar/fraction-demo/README.md

 # fraction-demo
-This fraction class supports the operations add, subtract, multiply, divide, equality/non-equality, greater than/less than and display.
+This fraction class supports the operations add, subtract, multiply, divide, equality, non-equality, greater than, less than and display.
 It also implements Comparable so that it can be used as a Collection of Fraction.
-Ex: List<Collection>
+Ex: List\<Collection\>

 ## Libraries